kaist-ina/TopFull/README.md

 * **common**: You should write an appropriate absolute path according to your home directory.
 * **proxy_url**, **frontend_url**: You should modify this parameter into your ip address of master node.
 * **locust_url**: You should modify this parameter into your ip address of load generation node.

+Few configurations are hard coded.
+In `TopFull_master/online_boutique_scripts/src/overload_detection.py`, you can set the business priority among APIs in line 25.
+In line 115, the CPU quota unit per pod should match the configured value in the yaml file.
+In line 456 of `TopFull_master/online_boutique_scripts/src/resource_collector.py` file, the number of exec command should match the number of cAdvisor pods which differ according to the number of the worker nodes.